darkfeline/mir.monads/doc/index.rst

 Identity
 ^^^^^^^^

-The identity monad is the simplest monad.
+The Identity monad is the simplest monad.
 It's not particularly useful, especially in Python, although its :meth:`fmap` method can be used to emulate Clojure's threading operator.